Velimir Perasović

 Velimir Perasović ([vèlimir pèrȃsovitɕ]; born 9 February 1965) is a Croatian professional basketball coach and former player.
-He is serving as the head coach for the Russian team UNICS Kazan of the VTB United League and the EuroLeague.
+He is currently the head coach for the Russian team UNICS Kazan of the VTB United League.

 Early life

 Perasović was born in Stobreč, at that time in the SFR Yugoslavia, to parents Gašpar and Vica Perasović.
-He started playing basketball at age 14.
+He started playing basketball at the age of 14.

-Perasović was member of the junior men's Yugoslavia national team which won the silver medal at the 1982 FIBA Europe Under-18 Championship in Bulgaria, and the bronze medal at the 1984 FIBA Europe Under-18 Championship in Sweden.
+Perasović was a member of the junior men's Yugoslavia national team which won the silver medal at the 1982 FIBA Europe Under-18 Championship in Bulgaria, and the bronze medal at the 1984 FIBA Europe Under-18 Championship in Sweden.

 Professional career

 Perasović's club, KK Split, went on to win three EuroLeague championships, in 1989 and 1990 as "Jugoplastika", and in 1991 as "Pop 84".
-In 1988, 1989, 1990, and 1991, they also won the Yugoslav League championship.
-In 1990 and 1991, they also won the Yugoslav Cup, and in 1992, the Croatian Cup.
+In 1988, 1989, 1990, and 1991, they also won the Yugoslav League titles.
+Additionally, In 1990 and 1991, they won the Yugoslav Cup, and in 1992, the Croatian Cup.

-In 1992 Perasović moved to the Spanish club Breogán, and spent one season there, before moving to Taugrés, in 1993.
+In 1992, Perasović moved to the Spanish club Breogán.
+After one season, he moved to Taugrés in 1993.
 He won the 1995 Spanish King's Cup, and in 1996, he won the Saporta Cup.

-In 1997 he moved to the Spanish club Fuenlabrada, where he played until 2002.
-He then moved to the Spanish club Alicante, and retired from his basketball playing career in 2003.
-During his playing career in Spain, he won the Spanish ACB League Top Scorer award five times.
+In 1997, he moved to Fuenlabrada, where he played until 2002.
+He then moved to Alicante, and retired as player in 2003.
+During his career in Spain, he won the Spanish ACB League Top Scorer award five times.
 He was also once the best scorer of the Radivoj Korać Cup, and he participated in Liga ACB All Star games.